skyfielders/python-skyfield/skyfield/documentation/astropy.rst

       [-0.16287311  0.88787399  0.38473904] AU
       [-0.01721258 -0.00279426 -0.0012121 ] AU / d

-3. Why Skyfield returns an angle, you can ask for the angle expressed in a specific AstroPy unit.
+3. A Skyfield angle can express itself as an AstroPy quantity in any requested unit of angular measure.

    .. testcode::